 60 % of all commercial organic waste must from 2020 be recycled.
 That target has been reached since the recycling rate was 68 % in 2014.
-50 % of all household waste must be recycled on a national level (43% in 2014).
+50 % of all household waste must be recycled on a national level (48,2% in 2018).

-In general, the national level targets leave enforcement options toward individual municipalities, however they do seem to influent behaviour.
-That is also due to incentives like a fixed higher price for renewable energy (par example biogas from waste).
+In general, the national level targets leave enforcement options toward individual municipalities, however they do seem to influent behavior.
+That has also been due to incentives like a fixed higher price for renewable energy (par example biogas from waste).
 It is for some fractions becoming cheaper to recycle than to incinerate.
-For private enterprises, the municipalities must demand recycling but enforcement options scarce.
+For private enterprises, the municipalities must demand recycling, but enforcement options are scarce.